 Criteria JORC Code explanation Commentary collected, including for instance results for field duplicate/second-half sampling.
-Whether sample sizes are appropriate to the grain size of the material being sampled Quality of assay data and laboratory tests When't sample sizes are appropriate to the grain size of the matchai being sampled.
-The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
-For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
-The purity analysis of the dissolved aluminium salt solution was determined by ICPMS at the ALS laboratories in Brisbane, QLD Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
+Whether sample sizes are appropriate to the grain size of the material being sampled.
+Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
+For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision The purity analysis of the high-purity alumina (HPA) was determined by EAG Eurofins USA by glow discharge mass spectroscopy have been established.
+Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
-Not Applicable Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
-Specification of the grid system used.
+Not Applicable Location of Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), Not Applicable data points trenches, mine workings and other locations used in Mineral Resource estimation.
+Not Applicable , Specification of the grid system used.
 Quality and adequacy of topographic control.
-Not Applicable Data spacing and distribution Data spacing for reporting of Exploration Results.
+Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
 Not Applicable Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 Not Applicable Sample security The measures taken to ensure sample security.
 Duplicates of all samples submitted were retained at the Company's Brisbane laboratories to insure against any sample loss Audits or reviews The results of any audits or reviews of sampling techniques and data.
 Not applicable